bushstas/react-smart-store/src/xstore/README.md

 ```

 Dispatching store's action.
-Component wrapped with Store has prop "dispatch".
+Component wrapped with StoreContainer has prop "dispatch".
 Props.user and props.dictionary come from store

 ```js